soitun/citybike-app/README.md

 ## Setup
 App uses [CocoaPods](https://cocoapods.org) and [Carthage](https://github.com/Carthage/Carthage) - Install them if you don't have.

-App uses [citybikes-api](https://github.com/tomkowz/citybikes-api) wrapper for communication with backend.
+## Adnotations
+App uses data from [citybik.es API](http://api.citybik.es/v2/) which is a display layer for [PyBikes](https://github.com/eskerda/pybikes).
+Contains over 260 bike networks (12 Jun 2015) over the world.

 ## Contributing
 Everyone is welcome :) No matter if you're Swift developer or UI/UX specialist you can contribute.